landomen/recyclerview-payloads-sample/README.md

 Main screen shows a list of hardcoded articles.
 Each article displays a title, subtitle, image, comments count and a button for the user to bookmark this article.

 Additionally, there is a refresh button in the app toolbar to simulate a full refresh of comments count for each article.
+And a reorder button to simulate item reorder animations.

 There are two `RecyclerView` adapters, both of which use `DiffUtil` to dispatch updates:
 * `ArticlesRecyclerViewAdapterWithoutPayload` which doesn't use payloads and does a full re-bind when item changes.